SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | end of shift | Total income: 24.30 |

 ### Comments
-- Each line is valid, so we print each order, calculating the total price of the product bought.
+- Each line is valid, so we print each order, calculating the total price of the product bought
 - At the end we print the total income for the day

 ### Example